Frequently Asked Questions

 How can I get involved?

-We need volunteers for many tasks and paddling skill isn’t always one of them.
-Web design, Event organizing, embayment programs, promotion just to name a few.
+We need volunteers for many of our operations and paddling isn’t always one of them!
+Web design, event organizing, providing instruction, and promotion are just a few.
 Send us an email and tell us how you would like to get involved.